Bosch Heated Jacket PSJ 120 Review

-For the last month I have been testing the PSJ 120 Bosch Heated Jacket.
-The PSJ 120 is essentially a jacket with three electric blanket like patches, one in the upper back and two in the upper chest, that generate heat when connected to a 12 Volt 2.0 Ah battery residing in an inside pocket.
+For the last month, I have been testing the PSJ 120 Bosch Heated Jacket.
+Like the Milwaukee heated jacket or the Milwaukee heated hoodie, the PSJ 120 is essentially a jacket with three electric blanket-like patches, one in the upper back and two in the upper chest, that generate heat when connected to a 12 Volt 2.0 Ah battery residing in an inside pocket.
 Like Sam McGee in Robert W. Service’s poem, there are people who are always cold and I think this jacket is aimed at them.
-They can never get warm enough, and are happiest soaking up sun like a cat in the savanna.
+They can never get warm enough and are happiest soaking up the sun like a cat in the savanna.
 I, on the other hand, like the shady side of an iceberg and avoid heat whenever possible.
 One of my favorite forms of recreation is skiing, be it X-country or downhill.

 Like home insulation, modern clothing has dramatically evolved.
 Good-looking clothes that are really warm but not bulky are readily available today.
 However, a big factor in staying warm outside is wind chill.
 The effective temperature is lowered about 1° F for every mile per hour of wind.
 For this reason, motorcyclists and snowmobilers have for some time appreciated electrically heated clothing that laughs at wind chill.
 While the 720-watt alternator on my BMW GS can toast bread as well, it’s not so hot at heating up clothes.
 My wife, who hates being cold, loves her heated jacket, but I do not own one.